Our Fellows

 Ishaan Kendale is a historical researcher and published writer with a strong focus on political science, defense technology, and geopolitics.
 He has been recognized nationally in the National History Day competition and been awarded California State champion.
 In his free time, Ishaan likes to play basketball, read, and volunteer at his local library.

-Fellow
+Fellow on Technology

 Noa Snyder